Theseus-Aegis/MissionTemplate/Scripts/README.md

 ### Usage

-- Copy the desired function/script from the `Scripts` folder to your missions function folder, example: `my_mission.Altis/functions/`
+- Copy the desired function/script from the `Scripts` folder to your missions function folder.
-- Add the function/script to `CfgFunctions.hpp`, example: If adding the teleport script, add `class teleport;`
+- Add the function/script to `CfgFunctions.hpp`.
-- Follow the instructions in the example inside the specific script for how to use it (eg. where to call it from).
+- Follow the instructions found inside the specific script for how to use it (eg. where to call it from).

+### Example on how to use

+Example using the teleport script:
+- Copy `fn_teleport.sqf` to `my_mission.Altis/functions/`
+- Add `class teleport;` to `CfgFunctions.hpp`
+- Following the instructions in the script, add `[tpObj, tpPos, "Teleport"] call FUNC(teleport);` to `initPlayerLocal.sqf`